What is the legal foundation and nature of the Inquiry?

 When will the Inquiry conclude and issue a final report?

-The Inquiry is to end on October 30, 2020 and the Commissioner is to submit to the Minister of Energy a final report no later than October 30, 2020.
+The Inquiry is currently scheduled to end on October 30, 2020 and the Commissioner is to submit to the Minister of Energy a final report no later than October 30, 2020.
 The Minister is to publish the final report within 90 days of receiving it from the Commissioner.
+For further information on this issue, please see the FAQ below titled "When do you expect to complete your final report?"

 How will the research and prior publications of Vivian Krause impact the Inquiry’s work?